jeanhern81/Note-Taker/README.md

 # Note Taker Application

 ---
 ## Description:

-This note taking application allows the user to create, view, and delete notes.
+This note taking application allows the user to create, view, and delete notes as needed.
+It's user frieldy desing makes it easy for anyone to use.
 ---
 ## Demo: